Introduction to PFAS

 At Draper Aden Associates, we can accurately assess the nature and extent of PFAS contamination, recommend the most effective and economically feasible treatment solution to remove PFAS compounds from the affected media, design and implement treatment, assist with regulatory tasks to maintain compliance following safe drinking water standards, and provide construction administration and operations assistance for the PFAS treatment system.

 This blog is the first in a series discussing PFAS and its effect on the environment.
-Check back soon for an update to the regulatory situation for PFAS and other related blogs.
+Visit the Draper Aden PFAS Resource Center for more information.